ohata-toast/RDS/en/db-instance-new.md

 ```

 * Run a query on NHN Cloud RDS as follows,
-  using the account information to be used for replication and the MASTER_LOG_FILE and MSATER_LOG_POS that recorded earlier.
+  using the account information to be used for replication and the MASTER_LOG_FILE and MASTER_LOG_POS that recorded earlier.

 ```
 mysql> call mysql.tcrds_repl_changemaster ('rds_master_instance_floating_ip',rds_master_instance_port,'user_id_for_replication','password_forreplication_user','MASTER_LOG_FILE',MASTER_LOG_POS );